komalgs11/myFlix_API/README.md

 - Heroku

 # Goal
--User must be able to receive information on movies, directors, and genres so that they can learn more about movies.
--And able to create a profile to save data about favorite movies.
+User must be able to receive information on movies, directors, and genres so that they can learn more about movies also user can able to create a profile to save data about favorite movies.